Alma Media > Investors > Why invest in Alma Media > CEO’s review

 CEO’s Review

-Alma Media’s business developed favourably in the first quarter.
-Supported by acquisitions, revenue increased by 4.0% to MEUR 79.2.
-Adjusted operating profit increased by 6.6% to MEUR 17.2, representing 21.7% of revenue.
-The share of digital business was 83.9% of revenue.
-The Group’s advertising sales decreased by 5.5%.
+Alma Media’s business developed favourably in the second quarter.
+Revenue grew both organically and supported by acquisitions by 4.5% to MEUR 83.7.
+Adjusted operating profit increased by 8.9% to MEUR 21.1 and was 25.2% (24.2%) of revenue.
+The Group’s advertising sales also turned to growth, increasing by 2.1%.
+The share of revenue represented by digital business rose to 86.2%.

 Kai Telanne